Contact DTB to update your data, graphics, and information files.

-1) REVIEW and ANALYSIS: In this first stage, the source content is carefully analyzed by our information analysts.
-During this review, the analysts determine how the source information can be correlated to the new specification or format.
-The analysts pay special attention to such things as: repeating information elements, generated text features, graphics, file entities, hidden or conditional text, and special formatting characteristics.
-The result of this analysis is a conversion strategy which determines the best re-use methodology for these elements.
-They then draft a report which details the mapping of original source content to its new destination according to the customer’s specification or format.
+During the first stage of data conversion, the source content is carefully reviewed by our information analysts in order to determine how it can be correlated to the new specification or format.
+The analysts pay special attention to such things as repeated information elements, generated text features, graphics, file entities, hidden or conditional text, and special formatting characteristics.
+The result of this review is a conversion strategy that determines the best reuse methodology for these elements.
+Our analysts then draft a report that details the mapping of the original source content to its new destination – according to the client’s specification or format.

-3) INSPECTION: This stage of the process involves a thorough quality inspection by DTB production specialists.
-They examine converted documents for:
+This stage of the process involves a thorough quality inspection by DTB’s production specialists.
+They examine the converted documents for the following:

-4) CORRECTION: All changes made to the converted document are tracked historically in a database.
-This enables the converted content to be “rolled back” to earlier versions if necessary.
-We routinely perform in-process reviews with our customers and their clients to ensure that all expectations are met regarding the conversion project.
-We will explain all technical aspects of the process to the detail desired to meet our customers’ contract requirements.
+All of the changes that are made to the converted document are tracked historically in a database.
+This process enables the converted content to be “rolled back” to earlier versions, if necessary.
+We routinely perform in-process reviews with our clients and their customers to ensure that all expectations are met regarding the conversion project.
+We will explain all technical aspects of the process to the detail desired in order to meet our clients’ contract requirements.